mahkhaled/railsconf_2014/service_extraction_at_groupon_scale.md

 analyze logs to know which controllers/actions are being hit.

 #### Facade as a service
-User Managers to hide complexity, as data could be retreived from different sources.
+Use Managers to hide complexity, as data could be retreived from different sources.

 #### Messaging is critical